Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 * Fixed some incorrect text formatting on the `/birthday set` command.

 ## Added
-* Added a 5% chance top get "super work" on the `/eco work` command for up to double the pay.
+* Added a 5% chance to get "super work" on the `/eco work` command for up to double the pay.
 * Added multiple poll types including "Simple", "Advanced" and "Discord".

 # June 23rd - Interactive Audit Logs